-When I tell people I’ve decided to take a semester off work to travel they do one of two things:
+When I tell people I’ve decided to take half a year off work to travel they do one of two things:

 a) Good for you!
 That’s going to be great.
 You only live once.
 Do it before you have kids.
 I’ve always wanted to do that. etc.

 b) *judgemental look* What?
 Why would you want to do that?
 You’re nuts/crazy/ungrateful/selfish etc.

 I found the second response really hard at first because I like to please people.
 I also really agonized over this decision because I felt guilty about leaving my job, I felt guilty about leaving my husband, I was worried about money, etc. so the response of other people was furthering my self doubt as to if I had made the right decision.

 I have to say that my #1 supporter with this decision has been Hubby Hobo.
 He has the most to lose yet he was adamant that I go.
 Before I entered my career I had wanted to take a few months off from my job, school, life, etc. and just go see the world.
 Hubby Hobo knew this and reminded me to look at the Big Picture.
 20 years down the road am I going to remember going to work everyday or am I going to remember the time I backpacked around and explored the world?